Remembering Cristiano Ronaldo’s one and only Manchester United hat-trick

 Never satisfied at just scoring one goal in a game, Cristiano Ronaldo’s ruthlessness has undoubtedly made him one of the greatest players of all time.

 Having won 57 match balls during his illustrious career, Ronaldo has a collection of hat-tricks that is better than most players’ goal collections.

 “People ask who the best player in the world is.
 Plenty say it’s [Lionel] Messi and you can’t dispute that opinion,” Sir Alex Ferguson told the BBC in 2015.

 “But Ronaldo could play for Millwall, Queens Park Rangers, Doncaster Rovers or anyone, and score a hat-trick in any game.
 I’m not sure Messi could do that.”

-Having joined United as a raw talent in 2003, he was initially branded as a show-pony due to his flashy step-overs and a frustrating lack of end product.
+Having joined United as a raw talent in 2003, he was initially branded a show pony due to his flashy skills and a frustrating lack of end product.

 Over his first three promising, if unspectacular, seasons at Old Trafford, he scored 27 goals in 137 games in all competitions and regularly lost bets with Ferguson for not hitting his targets.